Stock Picks for Today’s Intraday Trade – 21st November, 2025

 Leverage: Many traders use margin facilities to increase their exposure, although this also increases risk.

 Connect with our SEBI-registered investment advisor to know more about intraday trading tips.
 Our advisor will help you and guide you with all your queries related to the intraday trading and other segments, like Equity intraday tips, as well.
+Explore more about the stock picks for today’s intraday trade to understand them better.

 Key Technical Indicators Supporting the Intraday Trading Today